Changes to the Map Curation Program

 Releasing Unturned’s Source Code?

 We’ve also teased our desire to release Unturned’s source code.
 We won’t cover that topic here.
-We’re still in the very early stages of figuring out what this would entail, but you can expect to hear a little bit more news about this next month!
+We’re still in the very early stages of figuring out what this would entail, but you can expect to hear a little bit more news about this later in February!